github/gh-net/README.md

 sudo gh extension install github/gh-net
 ```

-The `sudo` is required during extension installation on Linux due to https://github.com/cli/cli/issues/5456.
-Hopefully it won't be the case in the future.
+The `sudo` permissions are required during extension installation on Linux due to https://github.com/cli/cli/issues/5456.
+Hopefully, it won't be the case in the future.

 ## Usage